Keyfactor/digicert-certcentral-caplugin/README.md

     * **Gateway Registration**

         In order to enroll for certificates the Keyfactor Command server must trust the trust chain.
 Once you identify your Root and/or Subordinate CA in your Digicert account, make sure to download and import the certificate chain into the Command Server certificate store

+        ### Automated DNS Domain Validation

+        This plugin integrates with the AnyCA Gateway **DNS provider plugin framework** (`KeyfactorAnyGateway.IAnyCAPlugin` 3.3.0+).
+DNS provider plugins (Azure DNS, AWS Route53, Cloudflare, Google Cloud DNS, etc.) are deployed and configured **separately** on the gateway; this CA plugin does not bundle any DNS provider SDKs.
+The gateway injects an `IDomainValidatorFactory` that resolves the correct provider for each domain at enrollment time.

+        DigiCert supports both **TXT** and **CNAME** records for DNS validation, the choice of which is provided by the appropriate configuration field. **TXT** records are the preferred method.

+        `DnsValidationMethod` defines whether you wish to use TXT, CNAME, or email validation.
+Only TXT or CNAME will work with the automated validation.
+        `DnsValidationEnabled` determines whether to use the automated validation.
+Make sure you have the necessary DNS plugins installed and configured before enabling.
+If `DnsValidationMethod` is set to either TXT or CNAME but `DnsValidationEnabled` is false, then unvalidated enrollment requests will get a status of External Validation, and the necessary TXT or CNAME token will be instead returned to the enrollment caller to be used to manually update the DNS record.

     * **CA Connection**

         Populate using the configuration fields collected in the [requirements](#requirements) section.

         * **APIKey** - API Key for connecting to DigiCert
         * **DivisionId** - Division ID to use for retrieving product details (only if account is configured with per-divison product settings)
         * **Region** - The geographic region that your DigiCert CertCentral account is in.
 Valid options are US and EU.
         * **RevokeCertificateOnly** - Default DigiCert behavior on revocation requests is to revoke the entire order.
 If this value is changed to 'true', revocation requests will instead just revoke the individual certificate.
         * **SyncCAFilter** - If you list one or more CA IDs here (comma-separated), the sync process will only sync records from those CAs.
 If you want to sync all CA IDs, leave this field empty.
         * **SyncDivisionFilter** - If you list one or more Divison IDs (also known as Container IDs) here (comma-separated), the sync process will filter records to only return orders from those divisions.
 If you want to sync all divisions, leave this field empty.
 Note that this has no relationship to the value of the DivisionId config field.
         * **SyncProductFilter** - If you list one or more Product IDs here (comma-separated), the sync process will filter records to only return orders of those product types.
 Leave empty to sync all products.
         * **FilterExpiredOrders** - If set to 'true', syncing will apply a filter to not return orders that are expired for longer than specified in SyncExpirationDays.
         * **SyncExpirationDays** - If FilterExpiredOrders is set to true, this setting determines how many days in the past to still return expired orders.
 For example, a value of 30 means the sync will return any certs that expired within the past 30 days.
 A value of 0 means the sync will not return any certs that expired before the current day.
 This value is ignored if FilterExpiredOrders is false.
+        * **DnsValidationMethod** - The DNS validation method to use.
+Default value is 'email'.
+Other valid values are 'txt' and 'cname' If using automated DNS validation, 'txt' is the preferred method.
+        * **DnsValidationEnabled** - Enable automated DNS (TXT or CNAME) domain control validation.
+When enabled, the plugin requests TXT-based validation from DigiCert and publishes the returned record via the DNS provider plugin resolved by the AnyCA Gateway.
+Requires a DNS provider plugin (e.g. Azure, Cloudflare, etc) to be deployed and configured on the gateway.
+When disabled, requests that require validation will be flagged as External Validation, and the validation token, if needed depending on the DNS Validation method, will be returned.
         * **Enabled** - Flag to Enable or Disable gateway functionality.
 Disabling is primarily used to allow creation of the CA prior to configuration information being available.

 2. Note for SMIME product types (Secure Email types): The template configuration fields provided for those are not required to be filled out in the gateway config.
 Many of those values would change on a per-enrollment basis.
 The way to handle that is to create Enrollment fields in Command with the same name (for example: CommonNameIndicator) and then any values populated in those fields will override any static values provided in the configuration.